General Information Questions

 Submit a FAFSA.
 For the Pell Grant, Federal Work-Study, Federal direct loans, and other need-based aid, you should complete the FAFSA as soon as possible.

 The U. S. Department of Education will process your FAFSA in approximately one week.
-You will then receive a Student Aid Report (SAR) electronically or by mail.
-The SAR will reflect the information from your FAFSA application and, if there are no problems with your application, your SAR will provide your Expected Family Contribution (EFC).
-The EFC number is used to determine your eligibility for federal student aid.
-Be sure to include The University of Mississippi school code (002440) on your FAFSA, so that we may electronically receive your SAR.
-Be sure to review your SAR for any errors, and take steps to correct them, if needed.
+You will then receive a FAFSA Submission Summary (FSS) electronically or by mail.
+The FSS will reflect the information from your FAFSA application and, if there are no problems with your application, your FSS will provide your Student Aid Index (SAI).
+The SAI number is used to determine your eligibility for federal student aid.
+Be sure to include The University of Mississippi school code (002440) on your FAFSA, so that we may electronically receive your FSS.
+Be sure to review your FSS for any errors, and take steps to correct them, if needed.

 5. How and when will I receive my financial aid?